Different Type Of Roofing Materials

 • High-quality slates can last between 50-150 years

-• Different cutting shapes available from square-cut and rounded cut to the chiseled-tip cut
+• Different cutting shapes are available, from square and rounded cuts to the chiseled-tip cut

 Cons of rubber slates: